Reviewed for 2018

 Successive studies point to the problems poor cash flow can bring, typical figures suggesting that around 80-90% of small businesses fail because of bad cash flow.
 Essentially the art of balancing your outgoings with the amount of cash coming in, time and time again the expenses outweigh the inflows and send small businesses to the brink.

-A chronic late payment culture isn’t helping, with delays of over two months now common, a recent study by the Asset Based Finance Association suggesting that the average wait now sits at 72 days.
+A chronic late payment culture isn’t helping, with delays of over two months now common, and a recent study by Bacs suggests that late payment is costing SMEs £2 billion every year.
 That said small businesses aren’t always blameless and some sow the seeds of their own demise, over optimistic spending and flawed financial planning putting them in trouble.

 Tricky tax and reams of red tape